The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 • Video file size limit: 5GB max.

-• Video length minimum: 3 seconds.
+• Video length minimum: three seconds.

 • Video length maximum: 10 minutes.

-• Video captions: Optional but recommended to increase engagement.
+• Video captions: optional but recommended to increase engagement.

-• Video sound: Optional.
+• Video sound: optional.

 LinkedIn native video dimensions

-• Video aspect ratio: horizontal 16:9 preferred.
+• Video aspect ratio: horizontal 16:9 aspect ratio preferred.

-• Note that vertical videos automatically get cropped into a square on the feed.
+Note: vertical videos receive more engagement on mobile compared to landscape formats, but vertical videos automatically get cropped into a square on the feed.

 LinkedIn native video format

-• Supported video formats: MP4, MOV, AVI, WEBM, MKV, WMV, VC1, MPGEG, MPEG2, MPEG1VIDEO, DVVIDEO, QTRLE, TSCC2.
+• Supported video formats: MP4, MOV, AVI, WEBM, MKV, WMV, VC1, MPGEG, MPEG2, MPEG1VIDEO, DVVIDEO, QTRLE, and TSCC2.

 • Resolution range: 256×154 to 4096×2304.